this-is-joeking/reaching-through-objects/exercise_1/README.md

-# Exericse 1 - Adlington Road
+# Exericse 1 - Adlington Road - completed

 ## Instructions
 On "Adlington Road", there are many buildings with apartments for rent.
 You are the owner of these apartment buildings.
 You need a way to manage your apartments, schedule maintenance and upkeep, and charge rent.
 But, to start with, we need to be able to see where all the rooms are.